AckeeCZ/petrus/README.md

     /**
      * Validate current URL on initialization,
-     * if the URL is valid, the 'parseRedirectUrl' method is called.
+     * if the URL is valid, the 'parseRedirectUrlParams' method is called.
      * @param {Object} location
      * @return {Boolean}
      */